Bug-Reaper/Fucking-Morph-Target-Animations/README.md

 The demo has two buttons: "Good Export" and "Bad Export".

-Good export simply exports an object3d with morph targets and an animation as .gltf file.
+Good export simply exports an object3d with morph targets and an animation as a .gltf file.

 Bad export will attempt to do the same thing, except it exports a group containing the object3d that is being targeted by the morphtarget animation.
 This fails and you can see the error in console.